talaugust/scientific_article_annotation/README.md

 ## Prerequisites
 This project is built with [Django](https://www.djangoproject.com/) and uses [annotator.js](http://annotatorjs.org/) for annotations.

 You also need a database to connect to.
 See here for [setting up a database with Django](https://docs.djangoproject.com/en/3.1/ref/databases/).
 Note that we used mysql for our database.

-Once your dataset is set up, export the connection parameters with (assuming you are doing this on a local environment):
+Once your database is set up, export the connection parameters with (assuming you are doing this on a local environment):

 ```
 export DBNAME=""